Russia aims to ward off NATO in the event of a Ukraine invasion

 Positioning the S-400s there is part of a broader move by the Russians to complicate the airspace in a way that would deter Western intervention.
 In addition, the missiles that military analysts say Russia has placed in the Russian enclave of Kaliningrad, Belarus, in Russian territory near Ukraine and in the Black Sea, when combined with the S-400s, would make a flight into Ukraine by U.S. or allied aircraft incredibly risky if not impossible in the event of a full-blown conflict.
 Those moves also pose threats to NATO over the Baltics.

-“I’m confident,” the senior intelligence official said, “that the so-called ‘exercise’ is also intended to put Russian troops and advance Russian capability into a geographic position to send a message to the alliance, that ‘look, if you seek to operate in that airspace, whether to do a noncombatant evacuation from Ukraine or if you intended to intercede militarily in this, you would have to fly through our engagement zone and those air defenses.’ ”
+“I’m confident,” the senior intelligence official said, “that the so-called ‘exercise’ is also intended to put Russian troops and advance Russian capability into a geographic position to send a message to the alliance that, ‘Look, if you seek to operate in that airspace, whether to do a noncombatant evacuation from Ukraine or if you intended to intercede militarily in this, you would have to fly through our engagement zone and those air defenses.’ ”

 Russia underscored its naval powers and regular proximity to U.S. and NATO vessels with a massive exercise Tuesday in the Mediterranean.
 Russian Defense Minister Sergei Shoigu observed the drills, which state news agency Tass said involved more than 15 combat ships from Russia’s Pacific, Northern and Black Sea fleets.

 Russia also has moved a fleet of naval vessels into the Black Sea, including Ropucha-class landing ships designed to invade territory through beach landings.
-A Russian kilo-class submarine, which can hit targets with Kalibr cruise missiles similar to American tomahawks, was spotted this week passing through the Bosporus into the Black Sea.
+A Russian Kilo-class submarine, which can hit targets with Kalibr cruise missiles similar to American Tomahawks, was spotted this week passing through the Bosporus into the Black Sea.
 Notices closing large parts of the Sea of Azov were issued but later lifted, underscoring Russia’s ability to blockade Ukraine.

 It’s a signal, said retired Adm.
-James G. Foggo III, former commander of U.S. Naval Forces Europe-Africa, “it will be a combined land, air and sea campaign.”
+James G. Foggo III, former commander of U.S. Naval Forces Europe-Africa, that “it will be a combined land, air and sea campaign.”

 Beyond the possible involvement in a Ukraine invasion, the large naval presence shows Russia’s ability to cause problems for the three NATO members that also have vital Black Sea coastlines.